 Phang Nga Bay is one of the most popular tourist destinations in southern Thailand.
 Every day countless Phuket and Krabi tour operators take tourists to a few well-known locations in the Bay.
 The result is similar to road traffic in Bangkok.
 It's noisy, congested, and chaotic.
 The tourists see the famous "hongs", or inner island lagoons in some of the islands, and make the obligatory trip to see "James Bond Island".
 We offer a more eco friendly tour option as it is the quiet and solitude that we seek as individual paddlers and it is this that we offer our guests.

 We stay in bungalows on an island with a wonderful view of limestone karat formations spread out before us.
 We enjoy the laid back quality of island life.
 We aren't too interested in tent camping, which in the tropics we find not very comfortable.

 Our escort boat is large enough to carry our boats and gear, and has plenty of room under the roof to sit out of the sun between visits to islands.

 We offer day trips, two day, three day, and longer trips into Phang Nga Bay, for two to eight guests.
-Small groups, traditional touring kayaks, orientation to proper paddling technique, islands off the beaten path - this is Thailand Ecotourism.
+Small groups, private trips, traditional touring kayaks, orientation to proper paddling technique, islands off the beaten path - this is Thailand Ecotourism.